‘Young And The Restless’ Spoilers For Nov. 16: Hilary Airs A Juicy Scoop About Chelsea, Abby And Scott Rescued

 The Young and the Restless (Y&R) spoilers for Thursday, November 16, tease Chelsea Newman (Melissa Claire Egan) will offer Jordan Wilde (Darnell Kirkwood) a word of advice.
 She will suggest that he should get out of town while he can, as she believes that Hilary Curtis (Mishael Morgan) will cause more drama.

 According to SheKnows Soaps, Jordan will refuse to leave.
 He worries that if he leaves, Hilary will focus solely on Chelsea.
 Young and the Restless spoilers indicate that Jordan fears that Hilary’s ruckus will follow him to another town.
-Chelsea and Jordan vow to have each others’ backs and watch out for Hilary’s wrath.
+Chelsea and Jordan vow to have each other’s backs and watch out for Hilary’s wrath.

 Young and the Restless spoilers state that Hilary is planning on blowing up their lives in a huge way.
 Hilary will call Mariah Copeland (Camryn Grimes) for a huge story.
 Hilary will refuse to give Mariah any info about her breaking news story.